wp-plugins/enhanced-admin-bar-with-codex-search/readme.txt

 == Screenshots ==

 1. Menu view from the front-end of your site.
-Posts and Pages are displayed, but if you have custom post types, they would also show up in this list with a search field and "add new" link on hover.
-Also displaying with the WordPress Forums search enabled.
 2. Menu view from WordPress Admin back-end.
-Note that custom post types corresponding search fields are automatically added to the list.
 3. Options page for selecting which features are enabled.
-4. View of WordPress built-in menu system with a custom menu added to the Admin Bar
+4. View of WordPress built-in menu system with a custom menu added to the Admin Bar.
 5. View of Admin Bar with custom menu added.
 6. Codex search functions like new search box in 3.3 admin bar.
 7. View of admin bar on front-end with Genesis menu option enabled.